-The Construction (Design and Management) Regulations 2015 (CDM) are applied to construction projects.
+The Construction Design and Management Regulations 2015 (CDM) are applied to construction projects.
 In such circumstances, ENGIE Fabricom has responsibilities under the duties of designers as defined in CDM.
 The principal duty is to provide a solution which is ‘safe by design’.
-In order to achieve this, we follow the industry recognised 6 step hazard study philosophy, undertaking HAZID, HAZOP and other design reviews at pertinent points in the design process.
+To achieve this, we follow the industry recognised six step hazard study philosophy, undertaking HAZID, HAZOP and other design reviews at pertinent points in the design process.

-ENGIE Fabricom are also able to assume the roles of Principal Designer and Principal Contractor as the project expands and becomes notifiable to the HSE.
+We can also assume the roles of Principal Designer and Principal Contractor as the project expands and becomes notifiable to the HSE.
 We utilise a range of qualitative and quantitative risk assessment techniques throughout a project life cycle in order to assess, mitigate and manage the risks that are manifest.

 A principal designer is an organisation or individual appointed by the client to take control of the pre-construction phase of any project involving more than one contractor.

 Principal designers have an important role in influencing how risks to health and safety are managed throughout a project.
 Design decisions made during the pre-construction phase have a significant influence in ensuring the project is delivered in a way that secures the health and safety of everyone affected by the work.